Learn the Top Misconceptions about Virtual Particles

 Contents

-In the present Insight article, I’ll go through a number of Wikipedia pages and comment on their misleading statements about virtual particles and Feynman diagrams.
+In the present Insight article, I’ll go through several Wikipedia pages and comment on their misleading statements about virtual particles and Feynman diagrams.
 I chose Wikipedia because of its high impact on lay readers.
 Note that textbooks on particle physics or quantum field theory may also contain such misleading statements – though only in informal statements about virtual particles accompanying real calculations.
 Such informal statements are never made precise on a physical level since the latter is simply impossible.

 But these misleading statements are then copied uncritically and out of context into Wikipedia, where a ”reliable” source such as a textbook, a refereed journal article or even just a popular science book (!) seems sufficient justification to spread nonsense.
-Indeed, wikipedia’s quality scale for physics articles considers the following physics publications as being of comparable quality, namely level Mid: [note: comments in brackets are mine]:
+Indeed, Wikipedia’s quality scale for physics articles considers the following physics publications as being of comparable quality, namely level Mid: [note: comments in brackets are mine]:

 High impact physics journals.
 Books famous enough to be known by their author only to most of the physics community.
 Famous popular science publications.